shivigho14/DriverDistraction/README.md

-from keras.preprocessing.image import ImageDataGenerator # Generate batches of tensor image data with real-time data augmentation. from keras.preprocessing import image from keras.callbacks import ModelCheckpoint, EarlyStopping # ModelCheckpoint - to save a model or weights;  EarlyStopping- Stop training when a monitored metric has stopped improving. from keras.applications.vgg16 import VGG16 # Keras Applications are deep learning models that  available alongside pre-trained weights which be used for prediction, feature extraction, and fine-tuning.
+from keras.preprocessing.image import ImageDataGenerator # Generate batches of tensor image data with real-time data augmentation. from keras.preprocessing import image from keras.callbacks import ModelCheckpoint, EarlyStopping # ModelCheckpoint - to save a model or weights;  EarlyStopping- Stop training when a monitored metric has stopped improving. from keras.applications.vgg16 import VGG16 # Keras Applications are deep learning models that  available alongside pre-trained weights which be used for prediction, feature extraction, and fine-tu